JavaWiz/sb-actuator-example/README.md

 ```
 curl -X POST http://localhost:8080/actuator/shutdown
 ```

+**Moreover, if we want to configure a custom management base path, then we should use that base path as the discovery URL.**

+For instance, if we set the `management.endpoints.web.base-path` to `/mgmt`, then we should send a request to the `/mgmt` endpoint to see the list of links.

+Quite interestingly, when the management base path is set to /, the discovery endpoint is disabled to prevent the possibility of a clash with other mappings.
 ## Securing Endpoints
 In a real-world application, we're most likely going to have security on our application.
 With that in mind, let's secure our actuator endpoints.